 Three months into 2022, universities across the country are continuing to reevaluate how they support their students.
 In particular, is the career services office that has taken front and center stage in light of a changing labor and talent market and increased pressure for career services to support early career and post graduate talent.
-The annual Jobs Outlook report from the National Association of Career Educators provides some insight for how offices can plan for 2022 and beyond.
+The annual Jobs Outlook report from the National Association of Colleges and Employers provides some insight for how offices can plan for 2022 and beyond.

 More Hiring in 2022